rmiller715/Cybersecurity-Bootcamp-Project-1/README.md

 and provide an additional layer between outside and internal assets.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.
-- _TODO: What does Filebeat watch for?_
+- Filbeats watch for log files.
-- _TODO: What does Metricbeat record?_
+- Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.